karenhlai/Trendr/README.md

 - Upon clicking on the create post mavigatoin bar, an appropiate modal form will render based on the type of action the user has chosen, i.e. a 'create text' modal will differ from the 'create photo' modal.

 <!-- place animation of photo upload here -->

+<h3>Bonus Features:</h3>
+- Users can create posts that include types: audio, video
+- Users can chat with other users through the chat feature
+- Users can reblog other user's posts
+- Users can explore posts through tag search